 Make social studies exciting and make those facts stick to your kindergartner’s mind by helping him with these outdoor kindergarten social studies activities that will teach your kid that times are much easier than they used to be.

-These activities will also result in some messes that your kiddo will be responsible for cleaning up.
+These outdoor activities for kindergarten kids will also result in some messes that your kiddo will be responsible for cleaning up.
 Just run away when he comes at you with muddy paws.
 And remember, dirt is awesome!